© Danny Miller

 Introduction

-There's not just one clade of this family that "looks waxy" or one that "doesn't", it's more complicated than that.
-A 4-gene study suggests that the waxy genera - Cuphophyllus, Hygrophorus and Hygrocybe s.l. (incl.
+There's not just one clade of this sub-order that "looks waxy" or one that "doesn't", it's more complicated than that.
+4- and 6-gene studies suggests that the waxy genera - Cuphophyllus, Hygrophorus and Hygrocybe s.l. (incl.
 Gliophorus, Humidicutis and Gloioxanthomyces in the PNW) either became waxy in 3 or more separate events, or all of the genera on this page lost their waxiness in several different events.
 Nothing much unites these genera, unfortunately, although some are still quite colourful like the waxies (but others are very drab).
 There's no good way without DNA to know you have a mushroom on this page unless you go through a rather complicated key.

 abundant common uncommon rare - colour codes match my Pictorial Key and are my opinions and probably reflect my bias of living in W WA.
 Rare species may be locally common in certain places at certain times.